 New York City

-“Shit,” Brandon Thorne grunted at his cell phone loud enough to draw glances from the latte, cappuccino, and frappe drinkers at nearby tables.
+“Shit,” Brandon Thorne grunted when his cell phone rang loud enough to draw glances from the latte, cappuccino, and frappe drinkers at nearby tables and he hit the red button by mistake.
 He was the odd man out drinking a plain black coffee.
-“Fuck me,” he replied at the message his sister had just sent.
+A minute later a “Fuck me” came out as he read the text message his sister had just sent.
 The woman closest to him picked up her coffee and iPad and moved.
 Understandable.
 A coarse-looking man, outsized hands, a rough-hewn face, and dark eyes who says shit and fuck two seconds apart with an angry expression might be someone to move away from.
 Breanna’s message said Andras had been killed.
 That didn’t upset him as it should.
 But he did not like Andras at all and for the last few years loved him only a little.
 In fact, his belief was his twin brother—older by twelve minutes—was an asshole.
 A real dick.
 A dickhole; the word he coined when they turned 16.
 He typed a reply to Breanna: “How?”

 “Car accident,” then she followed with, “You need to get here as fast as you can.”